If you ever find yourself in Savannah, Ga., I have a suggestion for a place to eat dinner.

-Not surprisingly, the sides were also delectable, especially the beautifully prepared wild rice and grilled asparagus Wendy had on her plate.
+Not surprisingly, the sides were also delectable, especially the uniquely prepared wild rice and grilled asparagus Wendy had on her plate.
 When we had finished eating, we remained virtually motionless and silent for a while, basking in the glow of the moment and savoring the exquisite feeling.

-Before leaving, we struck up a conversation with Nine Drayton owner Catherine Bruce, an approachable, personable woman who genuinely cared about the opinions of her guests from Missouri, and who told a wonderful story about the formation and evolution of her business.
+Before leaving, we struck up a conversation with Nine Drayton owner, Catherine Bruce, an approachable, personable woman who genuinely cared about the opinions of her guests from Missouri and who told a wonderful story about the formation and evolution of her business.
 We made a point of explaining in detail our feelings and viewpoints of the food we were served, and she made a point of introducing us to chef Michael Condon.

 Mr. Condon appeared to be a very humble man, but one who was obviously very dedicated to his profession and shared his boss’ sincere interest in guests’ perception of their dining experience.
 We heard some fascinating snippets about his background, which includes being in some very serious, high-end cooking situations.